Labyrinth (1986 film): Music

-Steve Barron produced promotional music videos for "Underground" and "As the World Falls Down."
+Steve Barron produced promotional music videos for "Underground" and "As the World Falls Down".
 The music video for "Underground" features Bowie as a nightclub singer who stumbles upon the Labyrinth encountering many of the creatures seen in the film.
 The clip for "As the World Falls Down" integrates clips from the film.
 This video uses them, along with black and white shots of Bowie performing the song in an elegant room.
-Both were released on the 1993 VHS tape Bowie - The Video Collection and the 2002 two-disc DVD set Best of Bowie.
+Both were released on the 1993 VHS tape Bowie – The Video Collection and the 2002 two-disc DVD set Best of Bowie.

-In 2017, Capitol Studios announced a reissue of the soundtrack on a Vinyl disc.
+In 2017, Capitol Studios announced a reissue of the soundtrack on a vinyl record.
 This included all five original songs by David Bowie, along with Trevor Jones' score.

 Release

 Promotion

 The production of Labyrinth was covered in multiple high-profile magazines and newspapers, in anticipation of its release, with articles appearing in The New York Times, Time, and Starlog magazines.
-An article that appeared in The New York Times shortly after filming wrapped in September 1985 focused heavily on the film's large scale and emphasized the size of the production and selling Labyrinth as a more "accessible" film than The Dark Crystal due to the casting of live actors in its key roles.
+An article that appeared in The New York Times shortly after filming wrapped in September 1985 focused heavily on the film's large scale and emphasised the size of the production and selling Labyrinth as a more "accessible" film than The Dark Crystal due to the casting of live actors in its key roles.
 An hour-long making-of documentary that covered the filming of Labyrinth and included interviews with the key figures involved in its production was broadcast on television as Inside the Labyrinth.

-Labyrinth was featured in music trade papers such as Billboard magazine due to David Bowie's soundtrack for the film.
+Labyrinth was featured in music trade papers such as Billboard magazine due to Bowie's soundtrack for the film.
 Bowie was not heavily involved in promoting the film, but Jim Henson was nonetheless grateful that he produced a music video to accompany the song "Underground" from the soundtrack, saying that, "I think it's the best thing he could have done for the film."
 Commercial artist Steven Chorney provided the film's teaser one-sheet, while Ted Coconis produced a one-sheet poster for the film's North American release.

 A range of merchandise was produced to accompany the film's release, including plush toys of Sir Didymus and Ludo, a board game, a computer game, and multiple jigsaw puzzles.
-An exhibition of the film's characters and sets toured across shopping malls in various cities in the U.S., including New York City, Dallas, and Chicago.
+An exhibition of the film's characters and sets toured across shopping malls in various cities in the United States, including New York City, Dallas, and Chicago.
 Labyrinth was featured in an exhibition titled "Jim Henson's Magic World" that was shown at the Seibu Department Store in Tokyo in August 1986.